bdickason/bdickason.com/posts/tools-are-a-distraction.md

 **Have you obsessed over tools?
 Do you spend more time researching than doing?
 Let me know: [@bdickason](http://twitter.com/bdickason)**

-<strong>Get my newsletter.</strong>  It features simple improvements you can make to improve your day-to-day PM life.
-From Product Vision/Strategy to Goals and Metrics to Roadmaps and everything in between.
+<strong>Get my newsletter.</strong>  It features simple improvements you can make to build great products.
+Learn the strategies employed by the best Product Managers in Silicon Valley.

+{% include components/mailinglist.njk %}

+{% include components/share.njk %}

+{% include components/date.njk %}

+{% include components/posts.njk %}